 - Understand the criteria for earning a badge.
 Your badges must be relevant, rigorous, and verifiable (by a third party).
 Do not nullify the weight of your badging program by merely replacing stickers with badges.
 They are not the same thing.
 Focus on making the hard work visible to others.

 - Carefully choose relevant artifacts for the evaluation of a public badge.
 People can see a badge, but won’t know how it was achieved.
 If badges are tossed like candy at a parade, they’ll lose their meaning.
-Rigorous, applicable, and fair criteria are essential to justifying the issuance of a badge.
+Rigorous, applicable, and fair criteria are essential to justify the issuance of a badge.
 In other words, be sure a student has noteworthy samples of work before assigning a badge.

 - Carefully plan the end goal.
 How will you know that students have achieved the goal behind the badge?
 It is key to consider both quantifiable and intangible skills when evaluating a student’s performance.
 Consider what makes the learner competent at the designated task.
 What skills, knowledge, and attributes are required?